tito-arch/BABC-2/content/posts/is-virtual-reality-the-future.md

 tags = ["Virtual Reality", "Ai"] title = "Is Virtual Reality the future?"
 [cover]
-alt = "A girl in virtual reality" caption = "" image = "/uploads/trsds.JPG"
+alt = "Is Virtual Reality the future?" caption = "" image = "/uploads/best-educational-apps-featured_1.webp"

 +++
 ## What is Virtual Reality?